YaswanthKumarDesineedi/YaswanthKumarDesineedi/README.md

 # About Me

-A dedicated individual, skilled in AWS and Azure, looking for a reputed organization to start off my corporate journey.
+👋 A dedicated individual, skilled in AWS, DevOps, and Python, looking for a reputed organization to start off my corporate journey.

-## Education
+## 🎓 Education

 ### 🎓 B.TECH | MECHANICAL | 2018-2022 | 75%
 **Aditya College Of Engineering And Technology**